Healing starts with A B C

 Commitment to Practice.

 Inflammation is a body’s response to danger.
 The danger can be physical, like an infection, or an injury, or an environmental stress – like smoke, or from poor diet or alcohol or an allergy or side effects to drugs/medicine.
+Inflammation can occur if your body is sensitive to certain foods, like gluten.
 We have to be like detectives and keep an open mind when we are searching for clues.

 Inflammation commonly occurs with stress.
 When we talk about stress, we talk about the physical and environment and social and mental.
 Stress (something affecting you body) can lead to changes in your urine and/or blood – that can even show up as infection.
 Any stress can cause inflammation.

 If you are feeling panic, or are overwhelmed today, please try this LINK.

 Inflammation happens when your body sees a threat.
 Danger.
 When the body sees danger, the alarm system goes off, and this causes pain.
 The pain can be from a physical, environmental, or emotional stressor.